civican/legisinfo/42-1/bills/C-30/bill_text.md

     **(4.3)** Section 11.15 and paragraph 12(1)(h.1) do not prevent the adoption, use or registration as a trade-mark or otherwise, in connection with a business, of the term "county", or any translation of it in any language, in association with an agricultural product or food if that term is used to refer to the name of a territorial division or an administrative division of a territory.

-    **(5)** The Governor in Council may, by order, amend **any of** subsections (3) to **(4.1)** by adding or deleting an indication in respect of a wine or spirit **or an agricultural product or food**, as the case may be.
+    **(5)** The Governor in Council may, by order, amend any of subsections (3) to (4.1) by adding or deleting an indication in respect of a wine or spirit or an agricultural product or food, as the case may be.

 ### Section 66

 Subsection 11.19(2) of the Act is replaced by the following:

-**(2)** In proceedings respecting a registered trade-mark commenced after the expiry of five years from the earlier of the date of registration of the trade-mark in Canada and the date on which use of the trade-mark by the person who filed the application for registration of the trade-mark or that person's predecessor in title has become generally known in Canada, the registration must not be expunged or amended or held invalid on the basis of **any of** paragraphs 12(1)(g) to **(h.1)** unless it is established that the person who filed the application for registration of the trade-mark did so with knowledge that the trade-mark was in whole or in part a protected geographical indication.
+**(2)** In proceedings respecting a registered trade-mark commenced after the expiry of five years from the earlier of the date of registration of the trade-mark in Canada and the date on which use of the trade-mark by the person who filed the application for registration of the trade-mark or that person's predecessor in title has become generally known in Canada, the registration must not be expunged or amended or held invalid on the basis of any of paragraphs 12(1)(g) to (h.1) unless it is established that the person who filed the application for registration of the trade-mark did so with knowledge that the trade-mark was in whole or in part a protected geographical indication.

 ### Section 67